 If you are working while on disability, there are a few rules it may be helpful to know: How to Work Without (Too Much) Trouble

 If you have too much money, you will not qualify for SSI.
 The limit is $2,000 for a single person and $3,000 for a married couple.
-However, you are allowed to spend money in certain ways, or put it in a trust, and then apply for SSI.
-See What Can Make an SSI Check Start or Stop
+If you are over the limit, there are some Social Security policies that can assist you.
+How to Handle If You Are Over the SSI Resource Limit

 Five: You are Not Aware of the SSI Regulations

 SSI Regulations can be confusing and difficult to find and understand!
-Many people break the regulations simply because they do not know what they are.
-I am gathering them together here: All the SSI Regs
+Many people break the regulations simply because they do not know what they are: All the SSI Regs

 Six: Your Life Has Changed but Your Check Did Not Come Back

 Changes to your check don’t happen by magic.
 Some people think Social Security will always send them the correct amount of money and if their life changes their check will just magically adjust to the correct amount.
 No, no, no. You must make the magic happen.
 SSI checks will often go up or down because of marriage, divorce, separation, starting working, stopping working, or change in household income.